-Click the Latency tab in the accordion menu as shown in Figure 2-25 and enter the information that Table 2-5 lists.
+Click the Latency tab in the accordion menu as shown in Figure 2-27 and enter the information that Table 2-6 lists.

-Figure 2-25 New Latency Profile Screen - Latency Tab
+Figure 2-27 New Latency Profile Screen - Latency Tab

-Table 2-5 Latency Attributes
+Table 2-6 Latency Attributes

 Attribute Description Max Latency Metric Specifies that you want to monitor the maximum amount of time it takes for events to flow through a stage or a subset of the event processing network (path).
 Average Latency Metric Specifies that you want to monitor the average amount of time it takes for events to flow through a stage or a subset of the event processing network (path) Average Collection Interval Specifies the time interval for which you want to gather diagnostic data.
+In other words, the sliding window across which the Average Latency Metic is computed.
 This value is enabled only if you specify Max Latency Metric .
-Threshold Specifies threshold for the average latency monitoring.
-This value is enabled only if you specify Average Latency Metric .
+Threshold Specify a value if you are interested in only receiving latency metrics that exceed a certain value.
+For example, if you would like to know when the latency exceeds 250 ms, specify a Threshold value of 250 ms. This value is enabled only if you specify Average Latency Metric .
 Start Stage Name Specifies the name that you have provided for the start stage.
 If you want to monitor just the current stage, rather than a path in the EPN, then set the Start Stage Name and End Stage Name to the name of the current stage.
 Select Entry for the Start Stage Name option and Exit for the End Stage Name.
 End Stage Name Specifies the name that you have provided for the end stage.
 If you want to monitor a path in the EPN, Oracle CEP Visualizer assumes that the current stage is the start of the path, and thus automatically selects it for the Start Stage Name field.
 Specify whether the start of the path should be the Entry or Exit of the current stage.
 Then, select the End Stage Name, or the end of the path you want to monitor, and specify whether the end of the path should be the Entry or Exit of the stage

-7. Click the Latency tab in the accordion menu as shown in Figure 2-25 and enter the information that Table 2-5 lists.
+7. Click the Latency tab in the accordion menu as shown in Figure 2-27 and enter the information that Table 2-6 lists.

-Figure 2-26 New Latency Profile Screen - Throughput Tab
+Figure 2-28 New Latency Profile Screen - Throughput Tab

-Table 2-6 Throughput Attributes
+Table 2-7 Throughput Attributes

 Attribute Description Average Throughput Metric Specifies that you want to monitor the average throughput of events flowing through the stage.
-Stage Name Specify whether you want to monitor the throughput at the entry or exit of the stage Throughput Interval Specifies the time interval for which you want to gather metrics.
+Stage Name Specify whether you want to monitor the throughput at the entry or exit of the stage Throughput Interval Specifies the period of time for which the throughput is calculated.
+For example, if you specify a Throughput Interval of 1 second, the number of events passing through the stage in 1 second will be calculated.
+This will be averaged over the Average Interval you specify.
 Specify the time unit as Second , Millisecond , or Microsecond .
 Average Interval Specifies the interval for gathering the average throughput.
+For example, if you specify a Throughput Interval of 1 second, the number of events passing through the stage in 1 second will be calculated.
+This will be averaged over the Average Interval you specify.
 Specify the time unit as Second , Millisecond , or Microsecond .